Roman chamomile: benefits, dosage, contraindications

 Flatulence ✪✪✪✪✪

-Traditionally used as a symptomatic treatment for mild dyspeptic complaints including bloating and flatulence.
+Traditionally used as a symptomatic treatment for mild dyspeptic disorders including bloating and flatulence.

 Posologie